Frequently asked questions

 Analytical test results certifying all tested sample results contain 1 percent or less asbestos by weight are required for the following items:

-- Ceilings and walls: acoustical tiles, glue dots, plaster, spray-on, orange peel and "popcorn" texture
+- Interior walls and ceilings: acoustical tiles, glue dots, plaster, and textured surfaces

 - Exterior walls: cement siding, stucco

-- Heating: White TSI paper that is complete wrap or seam tape on ducting, air-duct cement and insulation
+- Heating: white paper or seam tape on ducts, air-duct cement and insulation

 - Fire doors, fire/kiln brick and fireproofing